Cayyus/mixmatch-spotify-cli/README.md

 # MixMatch

 ## Work in Progress
-Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal, currently it can only show user albums (including tracks) and playlists but it is a work in progress and I will add more functionality in the future.
+Mixmatch is a command-line interface which allows users to interact with Spotify directly from their terminal.
+Features:
+- See your liked albums
+- See your liked playlists
+- See all your liked songs in a neat, table format

 ## Get Started
 If you want to try out the tool, follow these instructions: